acubed3/Ising-Graphons/README.md

 # Ising model and graphons

 This repository contains the Julia code for:
-* Analyze bifurcations of the self-consistency equations with help of `BifurcationKit`
+* Analyze bifurcations of the self-consistency equation with help of `BifurcationKit`
 * Perform Monte-Carlo simulations

 ## Generation of bifurcation diagrams